mattgillard/threat-modelling-serverless-api-sample/README.md

 > :warning: This code sample is provided AS-IS and use this code at your own risk.

+## Purpose

+This repo was designed as a quick demo on how to encrypt personal information using KMS and secrets manager on AWS.

+* All encryption is done with a separate key for each new record (user) created.
+* The user service (POST and GET) can encrypt and decrypt the users address that they supply.
+* The passport service can decrypt only the passport field.
+* If the user key is deleted - no encrypted records can be decrypted.

 ## How to deploy to AWS

 ### Requirements